Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-The vast majority of EMBHs that sink to the core will ultimately annihilate.
-Only EMBHs that have not yet annihilated can contribute to proton catalysis.
-The total number of EMBHs in the sun at any one time $N_{tot}$, is made up of those that have not yet annihilated for one of two reasons -- either they are in the process of sinking to the core ($N_{sink}$), or they are part of a charge imbalance at the core due to the random walk of charge accumulation ($N_{ran}$).
-There could additionally be a delay in annihilation if there is a strong enough magnetic field in the core of the sun, but we will ignore this possibility to set a conservative bound (the bound becomes stronger if they are kept from annihilating).
-Thus $N_{tot}=N_{sink}+N_{rand}$.
+EMBHs with $M<300$ g pass through the convection region and sink to the core.
+The vast majority that reach the core will ultimately annihilate.
+Only those that have not yet done so can contribute to proton catalysis.
+The total number in the Sun at any time, $N_{tot}$, is made up of those that have not yet annihilated because they are either in the process of sinking to the core ($N_{sink}$) or part of a charge imbalance due to the random walk of charge accumulation ($N_{ran}$).
+There could additionally be a delay in annihilation if there is a strong enough magnetic field in the core, but we will ignore this possibility to set a conservative bound.
+Thus, $N_{tot}=N_{sink}+N_{rand}$.

-We can estimate the number of black holes in transit via:
+We estimate the number of EMBHs in transit as:

 where the sinking time $t_{sink}$ can be computed numerically.
-Using estimated temperature and density profiles in the sun \cite{1971ApJ...170..157A}, we find to a good approximation
+Using estimated temperature and density profiles in the Sun \cite{1971ApJ...170..157A}, we find

-for masses above $0.5$ g.
-Thus, for these masses, the number of black holes in transit is $N_{sink} \sim 10^9 f$.